 Are You A Candidate for PRK Surgery?

-PRK Candidates: Determining if PRK Surgery is Right for You
+PRK Candidates Determining if PRK Surgery is Right for You

 PRK surgery is a great vision correction option for patients who don’t qualify for LASIK.
 Your eye doctor might recommend PRK if you:

-• Have a thin cornea and a candidate for LASIK surgery
+• Have a thin cornea

 • Have a higher prescription for nearsightedness, farsightedness, or astigmatism